Dog Care Tips Dog Behavior

 Score: 3/5

-Genetic diseases, especially hip dysplasia, and spine abnormalities run in many Corgi lineages.
+Owning a Corgi from an irresponsible breeder means inviting genetic diseases, especially hip dysplasia, and spine abnormalities run in many Corgi lineages.
 Dogs from certified breeders are least likely to face these problems.

 That doesn’t mean that your dog will be immune from seasonal ailments.

-Coming to seasonal illnesses, their double-coat means you will have to take good care of their health, especially in the summertime.
+Coming to seasonal illnesses, their double coat means you will have to take good care of their health, especially in the summertime.

 Keep them indoors during the daytime.
 You may also wish to groom their hair when it gets too hot.